fjodor-rybakov/nestjs-dynamic-providers/README.md

 ```

 Then just add `@InjectDynamicProviders` decorator to the module.
 The sample below will add to the providers of the module
-all classes that it finds in files that end in `.animal.js`
+all classes that it finds in files that end in `.animal.js`.

 - `@InjectDynamicProviders` decorator takes list of glob patterns or list of options as parameters.

+> You may notice that files with `.ts` extension have a glob pattern is set for `.js`.
+This example assumes that you are
+> compiling files from `typescript` to `javascript`.
+This note does not apply for `ts-node`.

 > ⚠️**Important!
 Files are searched from the startup root.**